jertje260/dotnet-new-extension/README.md

 Created styling for the webview based on settings of your current theme.

+### 1.0.3

+Fixed issue where parsing of the templates didn't work with different length then the default.

 ## Upcoming features

 - create template in folder from right click folder